EveripediaNetwork/everipedia-bounties/README.md

 ### Accepting the pull request

 The Everipedia team will review your Pull Request.
-We expect high quality of code, test coverage, and code available to be deployed on Kylin & Mainnet.
+We expect high quality of code, test coverage, documentation and code available to be deployed on Kylin & Mainnet.
 If you have questions please reach to us in the telegram channel created for EP Bounties.

 ### Locking